SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains

 \section{CONCLUSION}

 The SCALER mechanisms, including torso and limb designs, coupled with the GOAT gripper, constitute a versatile loco-grasping platform capable of traversing various challenging terrains.
 SCALER's parallel-serial hybrid limb designs have adequately accomplished body dynamic loco-grasping and high-load capacities both in climbing and on the ground.
 The torso mechanisms allow SCALER to stretch the end-effector workspace on demand.
 The spine-enhanced GOAT grippers successfully support SCALER on the ceiling with slippery and rough surfaces.
-SCALER achieved dynamic climbing with the pneumatically actuated GOAT grippers, which was $13.8$ times faster than the previous fastest SCALER climbing.
-With C-shaped fingertip GOAT grippers, SCALER performs multi-modal grasping, thereby overcoming environments otherwise infeasible.
-SCALER has demonstrated versatility by traversing vertical and inverted walls and achieving comparable speeds to state-of-the-art robots on the ground.
-It exhibits one of the highest mechanical efficiency as a quadruped robot, showcasing its potential for broader applications and research.
-SCALER is one of the first to realize multi-modal grasping in free-climbing actively.
+SCALER achieved dynamic climbing with the pneumatically actuated GOAT grippers, $13.8$ times faster than the previous fastest SCALER climbing.
+With \red{C-GOAT} grippers, SCALER performs multi-modal grasping, thereby overcoming environments otherwise infeasible.
+SCALER has demonstrated versatility over vertical and inverted walls and has achieved comparable speeds to state-of-the-art robots on the ground.
+It exhibits one of the highest mechanical efficiencies as a quadruped robot, showcasing its potential for broader applications and research.
+SCALER is one of the first to realize more than three multi-modal grasping with a single end-effector in free-climbing.